 Catherine Sinclair who lived in Charlotte Square at the city’s west end specialised in writing books for children.

-Lindsay Place lay directly across from the main gate of Greyfriars Kirkyard.
+Bristo Port lay directly opposite the narrow, cobbled lane leading to the main gate of Greyfriars Kirkyard.
 The Hole in the Wa’ public house sold Campbell, Hope & King’s ale.

-The Hole in the Wa’ public house was situated in Lindsay Place directly across from Traill’s Temperance Coffee House.
+The Hole in the Wa’ public house was situated at number one Bristo Port directly across from Traill’s Temperance Coffee House.
 Greyfriars Bobby was said to frequented the pub.
+The statue on the drinking fountain faces the spot where the pub stood.
+The pend leading to Society Buildings lay to the left hand side of […]

 A mobile platform will arrive at Greyfriars on Monday.
 The workmen will remove the weeds including the vegetation which was unable to be reached by ladder.
 Glyphosate plugs will be inserted into the larger stumps to prevent regrowth.